ladislaogarcia/node-packages-installed-version/README.md

 // 'packageName' is the name of the package for retrieve its data. const pkgData = data[packageName];

-// This is the same as if it is done... const pkgData = getNodePackagesInstalledVersion(packageName);
+// That is the same as if it is done... const pkgData = getNodePackagesInstalledVersion(packageName);

 // It is depends of the project needs.